Disappearance of the Beaumont children: Arthur Stanley Brown

 Arthur Stanley Brown (1912–2002) was charged in 1998 with the murders of sisters Judith and Susan Mackay in Townsville, Queensland.
-They had disappeared on their way to school on 26 August 1970 and their bodies were found several days later in a dry creek bed.
-Both girls had been strangled.
-Brown's July 2000 trial was delayed after his lawyer applied for a section 613 verdict (unfit to be tried) from the jury.
-He was never retried as he was found to have dementia and Alzheimer's disease.
-Brown died in 2002.
+The sisters had disappeared on their way to school on 26 August 1970 and were found strangled several days later in a dry creek bed.
+Brown's trial, scheduled for July 2000, was delayed after his lawyer applied for a section 613 verdict (unfit to be tried) from the jury.
+Brown was never retried as he was found to have dementia and Alzheimer's disease.
+He died in 2002.

-Along with von Einem, Brown is considered to be the most likely suspect for the Beaumont abduction as he bore a striking similarity to an identikit picture of the suspect for both the Beaumont and Oval cases.
-A search for a connection to the Beaumonts was unsuccessful as no employment records existed that could shed light on Brown's movements at the time.
+Similar to von Einem, Brown bore a striking similarity to descriptions and identikits of the suspect for both the Beaumont and Oval cases.
+A search for a connection to the Beaumont children was unsuccessful as no employment records existed that could shed light on Brown's movements at the time of the disappearance.
 Some of the records were believed lost in the 1974 Brisbane flood.
 It is also possible that Brown, who had unrestricted access to government buildings, may have destroyed his own files.

 Although there is no proof that he had ever visited Adelaide, a witness recalled having a conversation with Brown in which he mentioned having seen the Adelaide Festival Centre nearing completion, which would place him in the city shortly before the Oval abduction on 25 August 1973.
 However, no evidence has ever been found to connect Brown with Adelaide in 1966.
-Brown was 53 at the time of the Beaumont disappearance, which does not match the description of the suspect seen with the children, who was reported as being in his thirties.
+Brown was aged 53 at the time of the Beaumont disappearance, which does not match the description of the suspect seen with the children, who was reported as being in his thirties.